 The next one in our Android versions list is Android version 1.6.
 It was codenamed “Donut” after the delicious ring-shaped delicacy when it was released in 2009.

-Its unique features, such as improved user interface, text-to-speech support, improved video aspects, and refined search integration, helped Google establish a firm foothold in the fiercely competitive smartphone industry.
+Its unique features, such as improved user interface, text-to-speech support, improved video aspects, and refined search integration, helped Google establish a foothold in the fiercely competitive smartphone industry.

-Other sweet coatings on the donut version included larger screen support and turn-by-turn navigation.
+Other sweet coatings on the donut version included more considerable screen support and turn-by-turn navigation.
 Android Donut was the first version to have a ‘Quick Search Box,’ enabling users to perform tasks such as web browsing, storing contacts, and accessing local files directly from the home screen.
 It aided CDMA-based carriers by allowing them to sell smartphones with the Android operating system.

 Also Read: 3 Best Fake Code Generator Websites